Walnuts (1 Nut) and Mango (1 Mango)

 Portion Control

-Pair mango and walnuts with a source of protein, such as Greek yogurt or cottage cheese, to help slow down the absorption of sugars.
+Pair your mango and walnuts with a source of protein, such as Greek yogurt or cottage cheese.
+Protein can slow down carbohydrate absorption.

 Add Healthy Fats